Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Comparison of observations and model calculations

 \section{Comparison of observations and model calculations}

 To obtain the intrinsic parameters of the photon modes in the coplanar waveguide and the FMR in the magnetic sphere, we first consider the coupling between the Kittel magnon mode and the waveguide photon mode without exerting the drive microwaves, in which case only the FMR absorption spectrum exists.
 In this linear-response regime, we disregard the photon self-energies $F_{\gamma}(k)$ and $G_{\gamma}(k)$ due to the three-magnon interaction in Eq.~\eqref{4S21} when calculating the FMR absorption spectrum.
-We use the parameters $v_k=3 \times 10^7$~m/s, $q_k=40$~Hz, and $\gamma_0/(2\pi)=1.5$~MHz in the calculation Eq.~\eqref{4S21} and find that the calculated transmission spectrum well reproduces the experimentally measured FMR spectrum, as compared in Fig.~\ref{FIG.6}.
+We use the parameters $v_k=3 \times 10^7$~m/s, $q_k=40$~MHz, and $\gamma_0/2\pi=1.5$~MHz in the calculation Eq.~\eqref{4S21}.
+Notably, this coupling strength $q_k$ corresponds to a radiative damping of $|E_k| \approx 2\pi\times 8.48$~MHz, which agrees with the typical radiative damping of FMR of a YIG sphere in microwave waveguides~\cite{Chiral,radiative}.
+We find that the calculated transmission spectrum well reproduces the experimentally measured FMR spectrum, as compared in Fig.~\ref{Fig.7}.